QQQ

-QQQ is an Australian television station broadcasting in remote central and eastern areas of Australia, owned by Southern Cross Austereo.
+QQQ is an Australian television station broadcasting in remote central and eastern areas of Australia, owned by Seven West Media.
 The station is available via satellite and terrestrial platforms – mostly through community retransmission sites, although it also transmits into the town of Mount Isa, Queensland under the call sign ITQ.
-The station is solely affiliated with the Seven Network.

 History

 ITQ Channel 8 began broadcasting into Mount Isa on 11 September 1971, converting to colour in May 1975.
 QQQ began broadcasting into remote Queensland and New South Wales in 1988.
 In 1990, ITQ was purchased by North Queensland Television, who owned QQQ at the time, and became a relay of QQQ.